JuiceFV/Data_Analyst_Internship_Task/README.md

 |-------------|
 |P (if one of the teams will finish the tournament without defeat) - ?|

-There are two ways to solve it, the FIrst one is the combinatorics and the second is the probability theory.
+There are two ways to solve it, the First one is the combinatorics and the second is the probability theory.
 I will show the each one.

 #### Combinatorics way
 1. First of all we need to estimate how many games *N* teams plays.
 Because of each team plays with every another team, therefore the number of games is the number of combination *N* by 2. ("*by 2*" because two teams participate in a game.)